nealcrook/nascom/m5/README.md

 £10 but was provided free-of-charge when purchasing a NASCOM from Microdigital.

-In November 1979, Microdigital Ltd published the first edition of a magazine titled "Liverpoop software gazette".
+In November 1979, Microdigital Ltd published the first edition of a magazine titled "Liverpool software gazette".
 That edition contained an article about M5 and included a hex dump of the code.

 I have never seen the official M5 documentation but I assume that the article